JialeZh/MongoDBproject/README.md

-# Full-Stack Pantry Management Application Built with MongoDB, Express, Vue, and Node
+# Full-Stack Pantry Management Application built with MongoDB, Express, Vue, and Node

 How to Start Frontend Application
 1. Open “PantryApp” folder with IDE